python/cpython/Doc/library/_winreg.rst

    *key* is an already open key, or one of the predefined  :const:`HKEY_\*` constants.

-   It is not necessary to call RegFlushKey to change a key.
+   It is not necessary to call :func:`FlushKey` to change a key.
 Registry changes are flushed to disk by the registry using its lazy  flusher.
 Registry changes are also flushed to disk at system  shutdown.
 Unlike :func:`CloseKey`, the :func:`FlushKey` method  returns only when all the data has been written to the